openSUSE/squinnie/Readme.md

 The additional python module requirements for this project can be found in the PIP requirements file `requirements.txt`.
-These requirements are only for the host system that runs Hamster.
-The target systems scanned by Hamster don't require any additional Python modules.
+These requirements are only for the host system that runs Squinnie.
+The target systems scanned by Squinnie don't require any additional Python modules.
 For them the only requirement is that a fairly recent Python 2 interpreter is available.

 ## Structure

-The main program is `bin/hamster`.
+The main program is `bin/squinnie`.
 It's concerned with two different groups of command line arguments for scanning and viewing.
 Scanning is the process of collecting data from one or more hosts.
 Viewing is the process of extracting relevant bits of data from an existing data collection and displaying them in